-The sei whale was first made known to science when an individual stranded on the German coast of the North Sea in 1819.
-This animal was described by Karl Asmund Rudolphi (Rudolphi 1822), who named it Balaena rostrata.
-For a long time thereafter it was called "Rudolphi's rorqual".
-Rudolphi's scientific name turned out to be preoccupied, so it was replaced by Balaenoptera borealis Lesson, 1828.
-The common name of the species is an anglicized version of the Norwegian Sejhval (or Seihval), meaning pollock or coal-fish whale, because the whales appeared seasonally when the pollock (Pollachiu virens) became available to the Norwegian fishing fleets (Allen 1916).
+60 The sei whale was first made known to science when an individual stranded on the German coast 61 of the North Sea in 1819.
+This animal was described by Karl Asmund Rudolphi (Rudolphi 62 1822), who named it Balaena rostrata.
+For a long time thereafter it was called "Rudolphi's 63 rorqual".
+Rudolphi's scientific name turned out to be preoccupied, so it was replaced by 64 Balaenoptera borealis Lesson, 1828.
+The common name of the species is an anglicized version 65 of the Norwegian Sejhval (or Seihval), meaning pollock or coal-fish whale, because the whales 66 appeared seasonally when the pollock (Pollachius virens) became available to the Norwegian 67 fishing fleets (Allen 1916).
 However, sei whales were never known to feed on pollock.

-Very few sei whales were examined by scientists until Svend Foyn (the inventor of the harpoon cannon) killed one off Varangerfjord, Finnmark, Norway in 1881 (Andrews 1916).

-The first attempt to learn more about the biology of the sei whale was made by Collett (1886), a Norwegian zoologist.
+68 Few sei whales were examined by scientists until Svend Foyn (the inventor of the harpoon 69 cannon) killed one off Varangerfjord, Finnmark, Norway in 1881 (Andrews 1916).
+70 The first attempt to learn more about the biology of the sei whale was made by Collett (1886), a 71 Norwegian zoologist.
 In July 1885 he visited the Norwegian whaling stations on Varangerfjord.
-Although he examined only 6 specimens of sei whales, he provided the first information on food, parasites, fetuses, and other topics (Collett 1886).
-Little more was learned about the species whales until 1910, when Andrews (1916) made a study of sei whales landed at Japanese shore stations.

-In the Southern Ocean, few sei whales were taken in the early decades of Antarctic whaling, but Matthews (1938) reported on 220 sei whales examined at the shore stations on the island of South Georgia and in South Africa during the course of the British Discovery Investigations from 1926 to 1931.
+72 Although he examined only 6 specimens of sei whales, he provided the first information on food 73 habits, parasites, fetuses, and other topics (Collett 1886).
+Little more was learned about the 74 species until 1910, when Andrews (1916) made a study of sei whales landed at Japanese shore 75 stations.
+76 In the Southern Ocean, few sei whales were taken in the early decades of Antarctic whaling, but 77 Matthews (1938) reported on 220 sei whales examined at the shore stations on the island of 78 South Georgia and in South Africa during the course of the British Discovery Investigations 79 from 1926 to 1931.

-Although sei whales had been exploited to some extent by Japanese coastal whalers beginning in the in late 19th century (Mizroch et al. 1984; Kasuya 2009), they were the target of a very brief but intense bout of hunting by pelagic whalers starting in the second half of the 20th century after stocks of other large whales had been depleted (Mizroch 1984).
-Whaling for sei whales was most intense in the mid-1960s and sei whale stocks in both the North Pacific and Antarctic were at such low levels by the early 1970s that catches were banned in 1975; the ban went into effect in the 1976 whaling season in the North Pacific (Anonymous 1975) and in the 1978/79 whaling season in the Antarctic (Anonymous 1979).
+80 Although sei whales had been exploited to some extent by Japanese coastal whalers beginning in the late 19th century (Mizroch et al. 1984; Kasuya 2009), the intensity of hunting by pelagic 81 whalers increased markedly in the second half of the 20th century after stocks of other large 82 83 whales had been depleted (Mizroch 1984).
+Whaling for sei whales was most intense in the mid-84 1960s and sei whale stocks in both the North Pacific and Antarctic were at such low levels by the 85 early 1970s that catches were banned in 1975; the ban went into effect in the 1976 whaling 86 season in the North Pacific (Anonymous 1975) and in the 1978/79 whaling season in the 87 Antarctic (Anonymous 1979).

-Food habits
+88 Food habits

 Like all species of rorquals, sei whales employ a unique method of filter-feeding called "gulping", "engulfing", or "lunge-feeding".
-Their possession of a huge ventral pouch that enormously increases the capacity of the mouth cavity, and allows them to engulf a huge volume of prey-laden water.
+Their possession of a huge ventral pouch enormously increases the capacity of the mouth cavity, and allows them to engulf a large volume of prey-laden water.